k-box/k-box/docs/developer/database.md

 Historically the collections were considered private and public from a users point of view.
 This distinction refers to the fact that private collections means that only the user that has created it can view it (and manage it), while public collections can be viewed by all the institutions users.

 In this way the concept of Personal Collection (aka My Collections) and Institutional Collection was implemented.
 As the introduction of the Project Edition the Institutional Collections have been removed and re-purposed to Project Collections.
 Project Collections are collections that belongs to a specific project.
-The `is_private` attribute has two different meanings, based on the DMS edition:
+The `is_private` attribute has two different meanings, based on the K-Box edition:

 - `is_private === true` means user personal on both edition
 - `is_private === false` means Institutional collection in the Standard Edition and means Project Collection in the Project Edition